noir-lang/docs/docs/language_concepts/control_flow.md

+---
+title: Control Flow - Loops and If Expressions in Noir Programming Language
+description:
+  Learn how to use loops and if expressions in the Noir programming language.
+Discover the syntax and examples for for loops and if-else statements.
+keywords: [Noir programming language, loops, for loop, if-else statements, Rust syntax]
+---

 # Control Flow

 ## Loops

 Noir has one kind of loop: the `for` loop. `for` loops allow you to repeat a block of code multiple times.

 The following block of code between the braces is run 10 times.